mhdr/sc-widgets/raw/sc-copier/ScCopier.md

 This class inherit all its properties from the [ScFeature](..\sc-feature\ScFeature.md) so please take a look to the related documentation.
 The class is a basic class and not expose only one proprietary method and all the methods inherited from [ScFeature](..\sc-feature\ScFeature.md).

+> **KNOWN ISSUES**
+> When you using the more than one color the class produce a **bitmap shader** and apply it on the painter.
+> If you will use to scale the path before draw (`onBeforeDrawCopy`), being the shader a `Bitmap`, the stroke width will scaled too.
+> This issue can be solved drawing the colors gradient directly on the canvas but in this case will lost the possibility to override the shader in the future.

 #### Public Methods

 - **void setOnDrawListener(OnDrawListener listener)**<br />